Formlabs Engineering Resins

 Innovative materials for demanding applications

-Take your designs further with Formlabs’ library of Engineering Resins.
-Developed for use in the most demanding projects, they are suited to both iterative design cycles and the production of final use parts with ambitious physical characteristics.
+Developed for use in the most demanding projects, Engineering Resins are suited to both iterative design cycles and the production of final use parts with ambitious physical characteristics.
 Facilitating living hinges, snap-on parts and resistance to extreme temperatures, Engineering Resins bring functionality to your models while guaranteeing stability and durability throughout the design and testing phases of any project.
 Provided in easy-fit one-litre cartridges, Formlabs makes swapping between resins a quick, clean and fuss-free process.

 This incredible resin is useful for people that currently prototype using silicone.
 This 50A Shore durometer material can bend and stretch repeatedly without breaking.
 For medical models, consumer prototypes and props for special effects, it’s unbeatable.